ben-pr-p/elixir-phoenix-parcel-example/README.md

-# Parcel
+# Elixir/Phoenix/Parcel Example

-This app is an example Elixir + Phoenix app with (Parcel)[https://parceljs.org/] as the bundler for front-end assets instead of brunch.
+This app is an example Elixir + Phoenix app with [Parcel](https://parceljs.org/) as the bundler for front-end assets instead of brunch.

 I think Parcel is the bundler that best matches Phoenix's low-configuration extensibility!

-Although this repo has an example web app using parcel, I think it's harder to clone this repo and do a bunch of find and replaces for your desired app and module names than it is to follow these steps:
+Although this repo has an example web app using parcel, I think it's difficult to clone this repo and do a bunch of find and replaces for your desired app and module names.
+Instead, follow the below steps:

 ```
 mkdir my-directory